kys2545/Every-Collection-Privacy/privacy.md

 0.3. users will be notified of any privacy policy changes on our Privacy Policy Page;

-0.4. users are able to change their personal information by emailing us at info@devoguein.in.
+0.4. users are able to change their personal information by emailing us at admin@every-c.com.

 Our Policy on “Do Not Track” Signals: